 I borrowed Rohinton Mistry’s Family Matters from the public library because I wanted to indulge in nostalgia and emotion.
 There is a certain claustrophobic beauty to Mistry’s works.
-His novels have a large canvas and are typically set against turbulent times of political upheaval India’s recent history.
-But their narration is tightly focused on a group of close-knit people, whether it is family or friends or just a random set of people thrown together by circumstance.
+His novels have a large canvas and are typically set against turbulent times of political upheaval in India’s recent history.
+But the narration is tightly focused on a group of close-knit people, whether it is family or friends or just a random set thrown together by circumstance.

 Family Matters is even more dense than Mistry’s previous work.
 This is partly because of the backdrop in this novel.
 Mistry has set the arc of his main characters against the rise of Shiv Sena, a Hindu fundamentalist group that came into prominence during the early 1990s.
 But the party’s goons are bit characters; they move in the shadows.
 The novelist’s unwavering attention is on the lives and problems of three generations of a Parsi family and their complicated relationship with each other.

 Seventy-nine-year-old Nariman Vakeel is a retired professor of English literature, who lives in a big house with his middle-aged stepson and stepdaughter, Jal and Coomy.
 Vakeel is afflicted with Parkinson’s disease.
 On a walk one day, he breaks his leg.
 The doctor advises complete bedrest for a month and prohibits any form of walking, including visits to the bathroom.
 Stuck to his bed and incapacitated completely, Nariman lapses into depression.
 Jal and Coomy, who do not have much experience in caregiving, hatch a plan to offload Vakeel onto Roxana, their younger stepsister.

 Roxana Chenoy lives in a one-bedroom apartment with her husband and two sons.
 This change of residence and its effect on Roxana’s family as well as her relationship with her brother and sister forms the crux of Mistry’s story.